 Possibly the oldest continuing retail business in the town of Dalton, L.P.
-Adams Co., Inc. is a family owned and operated business with members of the seventh generation working there today.
+Adams Co. is a family owned and operated business with members of the eighth generation working there today.

 On October 30, 1907, the renovated church building that housed L.P.
-Adams Co., Inc. was destroyed by fire.
+Adams Co. was destroyed by a fire.
 A new facility was built at the same location and is still in use today.

 L.P.
-Adams Co., Inc. became well known throughout the area for rendering "prompt and capable service in everything pertaining to grain, flour, feeds, poultry supplies, coal, coke, and mason supplies."
-Coal and grain, such as Quaker dairy feeds and Ful-O-Pep poultry feeds, were delivered by rail car to the back of the large building and stored upstairs.
-Cordwood was cut on company property in Middlefield at the site of an old stone quarry, loaded on flat cars and railed to the Dalton location on the Boston and Albany Railroad.
+Adams became well known throughout the area for rendering "prompt and capable service in everything pertaining to grain, flour, feed, poultry supplies, coal, coke, and mason supplies."
+Coal and grain, such as Quaker dairy feeds and Ful-O-Pep Poultry feeds, were delivered by rail car to the back of the large building and stored upstairs.
+Cordwood was cut on company property in Middlefield at the site of an old quarry, loaded on flat cars and railed to the Dalton location on the Boston and Albany Railroad.
 The wood was stacked in front of the store and split to order with a vertical, mechanical splitter.
-That same splitter, rebuilt, may now be seen in the main lobby of the store.
+That same splitter, rebuilt, may now be seen in the main lobby

-Upon his death in 1942, Leroy's son Henry Adams took over the family business.
-Leroy's grandson Harry A. Walton worked in the business as a schoolboy and after returning from service in World War II.
-In the mid 1950's Henry retired, putting Harry in charge of L.P.
+Upon his death in 1942, Leroy's son, Henry Adams took over the family business.
+Leroy's grandson Harry A. Walton worked in the business as a schoolboy and upon returning from service in World War II.
+In the mid 1950's, Henry retired, putting Harry in charge of L.P.
 Adams Co., Inc.

 Harry expanded the business with his father, Harry "Pappy" Walton.
-It was Pappy's responsibility to drive around in his old Ford pickup truck every Friday night picking up accounts receivable.
-On at least one occasion, one of Pappy's chickens made part of the rounds on the running board.
+It was Pappy's responsibility to drive around in his old Ford pickup truck every Friday night to pick up accounts receivables.
+On at least one occasion, one of Pappy's chickens made part of the rounds on the running boards.

-Under Harry's direction, the business grew with the help of his devoted wife Muriel, their three sons, Craig, Wayne, and Lee, along with family and friends.
-Upon Wayne's return from service in Vietnam, he joined his family in the ever-growing business.
+Under Harry's direction, the business grew with the help of his devoted wife, Muriel, their three sons, Craig, Wayne, and Lee, and family and friends.
+Upon Wayne's return from service in the Vietnam War, he joined his family in the ever-growing business.

 April 28, 1973 was L.P.
-Adams Co., Inc.’s grand opening of new offices, showrooms and warehouse with a week long open house to show off the 7,000 square foot, two-story endeavor.
-In the late 1970’s, Harry retired, putting Wayne in charge of L.P.
-Adams Co., Inc. In 1984, Wayne added an 18,000 square foot warehouse to store the expanding inventory necessary to serve the community.
+Adams Co.'s grand opening of new offices, showrooms, and warehouse with a weeklong open house to show off the 7,000 square foot, two-story endeavor.
+In 1984, Wayne added an additional 18,000 square foot warehouse to store the expanding inventory necessary to serve the community.

-Meanwhile, Wayne's brother Lee concentrated on the fuel oil business and building the hardware and gardening department.
-He later opened the Hinsdale Hardware Store; a division of L.P.
-Adams Co., Inc. Lee left the company in 1989 going on to other ventures.
+Meanwhile, Wayne's brother, Lee concentrated on the fuel oil business and building the hardware and gardening department.
+He later opened the Hinsdale Hardware Store, a division of L.P.
+Adams Co.
+Lee left the company in 1989, to pursue other ventures.

 Most recently, Wayne's two sons, Todd and Cory have joined the business with an aim on the future.
-As with their father and grandfather, they're learning the business from the ground up, from sweeping floors to making deliveries.
-Todd joined the business full time in 1996 after returning from Bentley College.
-Todd is responsible for outside sales throughout Berkshire County.
-Cory joined the business full time in 1999 and today holds the position of Lumber Yard Foreman.
+As with their father and grandfather, they're learning the business from the ground up, including sweeping floors to making deliveries.
+Todd's son, Wayne's grandson, Zander has since joined the business as well, also learning from the ground up.
+Zander will soon be attending the same College that his father Todd attended (Bentley University) with the intent of achieving his degree in Business.